 – Get directions to each sale as you shop

 You Don’t Need To Open An eBay Store Right Away

 You can list 100 items (once you qualify to do so) without having to have a store.
 A store allows you to run sales and gives you a few other benefits of course.
-But when you are first starting, there is no POINT in spending this extra money.
+But when you are first starting as a new eBay seller, there is no POINT in spending this extra money.

 Auction Sells Quicker // Fixed Priced Sells For More